generiekzaakafhandelcomponent/Basisprocessen/CONTRIBUTING.md

 <!-- omit in toc -->
 # Contributing to process blueprints

-First off, thanks for taking the time to contribute! ❤️
+First off, thanks for taking the time to contribute!

 All types of contributions are encouraged and valued.
 Please make sure to read relevant sections before making your contribution.
 It will smooth out the experience for all involved.
 The community looks forward to your contributions.

-## I Have a Question
+## I have a question

 > If you want to ask a question, we assume that you have read the available [documentation](https://docs.valtimo.nl/valtimo-implementation/process-blueprints).